 - The integrity of the Company’s internal controls.

 In addition, the Committee shall provide an avenue for communication between the independent auditors, financial management and the Board.
-The Committee should have a clear understanding with the independent auditors that they must maintain an open and transparent relationship with the Committee, and that the ultimate accountability of the independent auditors is to the Committee and the Board, as representatives of the shareholders.
+The Committee should have a clear understanding with the independent auditors that they must maintain an open and transparent relationship with the Committee, and that the ultimate accountability of the independent auditors is to the Committee and the Board, as representatives of the Company’s securityholders.
 The Committee shall expect the auditor to call to its attention any accounting, auditing, internal accounting control, regulatory or other related matters that the auditor believes warrant consideration or action.
 The Committee will make regular reports to the Board concerning its activities.

-The Committee shall be given full access to the Company’s management and records and independent auditors as necessary to carry out its responsibilities.
+The Committee shall be given full access to the Company’s management records and independent auditors as necessary to carry out its responsibilities.
 The Committee shall be entitled to rely on the integrity of the Company’s management and independent auditors whom it receives information, and the accuracy of the information provided to them absent knowledge to the contrary.

 The Committee shall be comprised of three or more directors, each of whom will be appointed by the Board, taking into account any recommendation that may be made by the Governance, Compensation and Nominating Committee.
-The Board will designate one of the members of the Committee to be the Chair of the Committee.
+The Board will designate independent one of the members of the Committee to be the Chair of the Committee.

-Each member of the Committee shall be independent and satisfy the independence requirements of National Instrument 52-110 – Audit Committees, as same may be amended from time to time (“NI 52-110”).
+Each member of the Committee shall be and satisfy the independence requirements of National Instrument 52-110 – Audit Committees, as same may be amended from time to time (“NI 52-110”).